udhav-kardile/Real-Estate-Price-Prediction/README.md

-# 🏡 House Price Prediction System
+# 🏡 Real Estate Price Prediction System

-This project is a **House Price Prediction** model built using **Machine Learning**.
+This project is a **Price Prediction** model built using **Machine Learning**.
 The goal is to assist home buyers, sellers, and real estate professionals in estimating fair property prices using data-driven techniques rather than relying solely on agents or subjective judgment.

 ## 📌 Table of Contents
 - [Overview](#overview)